 When picking up a rental car, make sure to check all the tires for wear, check the spare tire pressure, check the tire jack, and make sure to test the lock on the spare tire.
 It would be wise to quickly purchase a can of Fix-A-Flat.

-Overall, Santa Rosa National Park is the 10th most popular walking & backpacking of all 20 hiking in Costa Rica.
+Overall, Santa Rosa National Park is the 10th most popular hiking trail of all 20 hikes in Costa Rica.